-I am the author of two books: Gondwana Theology: a trawloolway man reflects on Christian faith (Melbourne: Morning Star, 2018) and The Bonds of Freedom: vows, sacraments and the formation of the Christian self (Milton Keynes: Paternoster, 2008).
+I've published two books: Gondwana Theology: a trawloolway man reflects on Christian faith (Preston: Morning Star, 2018) and The Bonds of Freedom: vows, sacraments and the formation of the Christian self (Milton Keynes: Paternoster, 2008).

 Before the PhD I worked for three years as a parish minister in Devonport, Tasmania.
 The time of preparation for the pastoral ministry included a degree in theology with Whitley College and the Melbourne College of Divinity, as well as participation in a number of faith communities.
 These included St. David's Church in Collingwood and the House of the Gentle Bunyip in Clifton Hill.
 There we worked and prayed with others as the Community sought to care for people who suffer from schizophrenia.
 The people of the Bunyip continue to hold a special place in our hearts.